 There was a numbness, I remember.
 It grew up from my groin and spread across my torso.
 My hands tingled as my friends asked me what to do.

 “We’ve got to report it,” I said, bouncing down those same dirt roads, the fire still growing behind us.

 So we did, but I can’t recall who dialed or what was said.
 I simply remember a numb feeling as I was jostled around the back seat of the car.
 What little I can piece together is the emergency responder telling the twins to drive a safe distance away and to wait; they’d have an investigator out to talk with us shortly.
 A few minutes went by until we found what felt like a “safe distance” from the inferno behind us.
 We got out of the car and I turned and looked at the hillside we’d just escaped from.
 The sun was setting now, but the orange-yellow flames kept the mountains bright.
-Only the clouds of black ash, rising over the valley could cast any blunt the flames’s gaudy rays.
+Only the clouds of black ash, rising over the valley could blunt the flames’s gaudy rays.
 That sky, marked by those ominous colors, was the only time I’ve ever seen that desert change.
 No longer would it sit a still, lifeless, pale gray.

 I didn’t cry until my parents arrived.
 I didn’t cry until I could hand over the reins and release my title as leader.

 The investigators came and went.
 Six-hundred and sixty acres were erased over the course of five days, painted black.
 But it was ruled an accident—a misfortunate culmination of circumstances.
 Still, I knew that I hadn’t gotten off scot-free.
 I watched that entire night as countless emergency vehicles rushed past our little spot on the road and for five days, I watched smoke rise from the unquenchable fire.
 It was thick and dark enough to see from my home two towns over.